Washington and Old Dominion Railroad: Washington and Old Dominion Railroad (1936–1965)

 In 1936, the Washington and Old Dominion Railroad, a new corporation that Davis Elkins (the son of Stephen Benton Elkins) had created, assumed operation of the remnants of the W&OD Railway, which consisted only of the Railway's Bluemont Division and the portion of the former Great Falls Division that had remained between Rosslyn and Thrifton (which was no longer a junction).
-Shortly thereafter, in 1939, the railroad abandoned the western end of its line, which had connected the towns of Purcellville and Bluemont.
-In the same year, the signature station in Rosslyn was torn down to make way for a better entrance to the Key Bridge.
+They negotiated a new, cheaper lease with Southern Railway.